DataDog/hiring-engineers/answers.md

 ![Alt text](Screenshots/metric_monitor.png "Metric Monitor")
 ![Alt text](Screenshots/metric_monitor2.png "Metric Monitor2")

-As a bonus, I scheduled two downtimes for these monitors so that I'm notified after business hours or during the weekends.
-Below are two screenshots, one of the weekday monitor and the other of a notification I received stating the weekend monitor had been created.
+As a bonus, I scheduled two downtimes for these monitors so that I'm not notified after business hours or during the weekends.
+Below are two screenshots of notifications stating both monitors, one for the weekday and one for the weekend, had been created.
 ![Alt text](Screenshots/M-F_downtime.png "Weekly Downtime")
 ![Alt text](Screenshots/Weekend_downtime.png "Weekend Downtime")

 Finally, I created an app using Flask with the intent of collecting APM data.
 Getting the Flask app running and integrated with Datadog was unambiguous.
 Here are screenshots of the Flask app running on the local host as well as Flask metrics from Datadog.

 ![Alt text](Screenshots/entry_point.png "Entry Point")
 ![Alt text](Screenshots/getting_APM_started.png "Getting APM started")
 ![Alt text](Screenshots/posting_traces.png "Posting traces")